kwasmich/GLTC/README.md

 this does only result in the best possible quality when applied to uniform blocks instead of sub-blocks.

-The same straight forward approach as for the individual mode can be used but with the constraint that the result has to be rejected if the sub-block _Color_s differ too much.
+The same straight forward approach as for the individual mode can be used but with the constraint that the result has to be rejected if the sub-block _Colors_ differ too much.